jrpool/calculator/README.md

 - If there are 1 term and a `binaryOp`, it replaces the `binaryOp` with itself.
 - If there are 2 terms and a `numString`, it performs the calculation with those 3 arguments, replaces the terms with the result as 1 term, and makes itself the `binaryOp`.

-The calculator enforces a limit of 40 digits on the aggregate length of the numeric elements of the state.
+Notwithstanding any of the rules above, the calculator disables the input of any digit if the aggregate length of `numString` and `terms[0] reaches 40.

 The above rules, while not intuitive as presented, are intended to produce a calculator that does what the user’s intuition anticipates.